We may earn affiliate link compensation for products listed below.

 Connectivity & Input Options

 Consider how you plan to connect your speakers.
 Most entry-level powered in-wall models offer Bluetooth, with the current standard being v5.4.
 Bluetooth codecs like aptX or aptX Lossless provide better audio fidelity than older codecs.
 Higher-end active speakers also include Wi-Fi, allowing you to stream from networked music services without tying up your phone.
-Check for physical inputs if you want to connect a turntable, CD player, or TV via HDMI ARC.
-Ensuring the speaker supports the sources you actually use will save headaches later.

 Tweeter & Driver Positioning Options

-Grille Options & Aesthetics
+Grilles & Long-Term Aesthetics

 FAQs